March 27, 2026

 If your apartment has poor sun exposure or your building is strict about exterior equipment, community solar should be one of the first options you evaluate.
 It is frequently the highest-confidence path to savings.

 Renters sometimes write off state incentive pages because they sound like homeowner territory.
 That is a mistake.
 State-level policy affects utility bill credits, community solar access, rebate design, and the overall economics of small-scale solar participation.
+The DSIRE database tracks every state incentive in real time.
 Even when a renter is not directly claiming a cash rebate, state policy shapes what programs exist and how attractive they are.

 Utility rate design matters too.
 A renter in a high-rate state may justify portable hardware much more easily than a renter in a low-rate state.
 Time-of-use pricing can make even a modest system attractive if it displaces expensive midday or early evening power.
 That is why the renter savings story is often less about a single incentive and more about the full economic environment.